-At ATCO, we’re committed to meeting the needs of a new and exciting energy future while maintaining safety, reliability and affordability.
-The transition in Alberta's energy future will involve reducing our energy demands and lowering GHG emissions, in part, through the implementation of technology and new solutions that will help serve our communities.
-Through the Clean Energy Community Fund, we will help organizations and initiatives with their transition to a more sustainable future.
+The transition in Alberta's energy future will involve reducing our energy demands and lowering GHG emissions, in part, through the implementation of new energy transition technology and solutions that will help serve our communities.

-If you are a municipality, school, not-for-profit or registered charity within the ATCO Gas or ATCO Electric service area in Alberta, you can apply to receive single-year funding up to $15,000 to help with your energy transformation journey.
+We will be giving a total of $150,000 in 2023 to organizations and programs within the ATCO Gas or ATCO Electric service area in Alberta.
+If your organization is eligible, you can apply to receive single-year funding of up to $15,000 to help with your projects or programs, large and small.

 - Energy audits to identify energy efficiency improvements

 - Energy efficiency upgrades for community facilities

 - Education programs or student clubs supporting renewable gas, clean technologies, or renewable solutions education